LewisCM14/restaurant-booking-app/README.md

     * I used this YouTube [tutorial](https://www.youtube.com/watch?v=AuNjaMLwuug/) to help me wire up my views.

+    * The footer is developed from a template on [MDBootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/).

 - **Media**

 [Return to Table of Contents](#contents)